winnetou1357/b8horpet/README.md

 ###Requirements Specification
 ...
-The two programs connect to each other given a hostname pr IP address and a port range.
+The two programs connect to each other given a hostname or IP address and a port range.
 The programs play the game in a way that they can not cheat each other, while trying to maximize their scores.
 The game ends whenever one or the other program decides to finish it, but a game can be continued later.
 ...

 ###Milestones